zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-advanced/essbase-advanced.md

 Loading data is the process of adding data values to a cube from any number of data sources or SQL database.
 Since data sources seldom are configured solely to support Essbase dimension build and data load processes, a rule file is generally used to create Essbase-compatible directives to be applied to the data source.

-Create a rule file that is based on sample file from the data warehouse.
+Create a rule file that is based on a sample file from the data warehouse.

 1. Download the rules file [here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/Pnp9bHy2Ja5o7FQILaBFhCd02G4LM9Z1buBnCIjhW84/n/natdsepltfrmanalyticshrd1/b/Essbase-Workshop/o/Data_Basic.txt)